leonstafford/wp-static-site-generator-documentation/content/deploying/deployment-options/amazon-s3/_index.en.md

 If using CloudFront in your S3 static website setup, enter the CloudFront Distribution ID here and it will create an invalidation request for all files at the end of the deployment process.
 The invalidation usually happens within a few minutes.
 You can check any pending invalidations in your [AWS Console's CloudFront page](https://console.aws.amazon.com/cloudfront/home).
 You AWS user will need to have the CloudFrontFullAccess permissions or a more controlled policy, that includes the ability to send CloudFront invalidation requests.

-{{% notice note %}}
+{{% notice tip %}}
-TIP: Did you know, you don't need to save any of your credentials within the plugin if you are exporting via the UI (vs CRON/CLI).
+Did you know, you don't need to save any of your credentials within the plugin if you are exporting via the UI (vs CRON/CLI).
 Just enter your credentials on the settings page and hit *Start static site export*.
 If you navigate away from the page, your credentials will not persist.
 You can also hit the *Reset to default settings* button to clear any settings you've saved for the plugin from your WordPress database.
 {{% /notice %}}